ptizei/ptizei.github.io/_posts/2020-8-20-CopenhagenInsectLightTrap.md

 After a good 30 seconds watching a spinny wheel that I hoped meant my data was being moved to the bowels of Google, I got an angry red exclamation mark and a useless error message!
 No, I'm not going to contact support, I'd rather scroll through the 40k+ lines than wait days and days for an answer.

-I was about to start writing up the simple code to loop over the entire file and just build the dataframe myself, but then some lucky googling got me to a StackOverflow post where somebody mentioned trouble reading '.csv' with a similar character encoding error and that adding the flag ' encoding = "latin1"' to their '.read_csv()' call solved their issue!
-I had no idea whether that was the character set in my file (Atom just shows me "UTF-8" when I open it...) but I figured "Why not try?".
+I was about to start writing up the simple code to loop over the entire file and just build the dataframe myself, but then some lucky googling got me to a StackOverflow post that looked hopeful.
+Somebody mentioned trouble reading a '.csv' with a similar character encoding error and that adding the flag ' encoding = "latin1"' to their '.read_csv()' call solved their issue!
+I had no idea whether that was the character set in my file\*  but I figured "Why not try?".
 Magically that worked, everything got loaded into a dataframe with no issues and I still have no clue what oddball character in the file was producing that error... some questions are best left unanswered!

 ## Exploring the data